-Flood Disaster Protection Act of 1973 (Public Law 93-234).
-Contractors must comply with the flood insurance purchase requirements of §102(a) of the Flood Disaster Protection Act of 1973.
+Flood Disaster Protection Act of 1973 (Public Law 93-234)

+Grantees must comply with the flood insurance purchase requirements of Section102(a) of the Flood Disaster Protection Act of 1973.
 Section 102(a) requires the purchase of flood insurance in communities where such insurance is available as a condition for the receipt of any federal financial assistance for construction or acquisition proposed for use in any area that has been identified by the Secretary of the U.S. Department of Housing and Urban Development as an area having special flood hazards.

-[See UGMS Part III §__.14(a)(15).]

-Lead-Based Paint Poisoning Prevention Act (42 U.S.C. §§4801 et seq).
+Lead-Based Paint Poisoning Prevention Act (42 U.S.C.
+4801 et seq)

 Prohibits the use of lead-based paint in construction or rehabilitation of residential structures.

-[See UGMS Part III §__.14(a)(20).]

-Pro-Children Act of 1994 (Public Law 103-277).
+Pro-Children Act of 1994 (Public Law 103-277)

 Prohibits smoking within any portion of any indoor facility used for the provision of services for children as defined by the Pro-Children Act of 1994.

-[See UGMS Part III §__.14(a)(21).]

-HIV/AIDS Work Place Guidelines.
-Contractors must adopt and implement applicable provisions of the model HIV/AIDS work place guidelines of the Texas Department of Health as required by the Texas Health and Safety Code, Ann., Sec.
+HIV/AIDS Work Place Guidelines

+Grantees must adopt and implement applicable provisions of the model HIV/AIDS work place guidelines of the Texas Department of Health as required by the Texas Health and Safety Code, Ann., Sec.
 85.001, et seq.

-[See UGMS Part III §__.14(a)(25).]
+Tax Laws

-Tax Laws.
-Subcontractors will comply with all federal tax laws and are solely responsible for filing all required state and federal tax forms.
+Contractors will comply with all federal tax laws and are solely responsible for filing all required state and federal tax forms.

-[See UGMS Part III §__.14(a)(22).]
+Laws and Regulations

-Laws and Regulations.
-Subcontractors will comply with all applicable requirements of federal and state laws, executive orders, regulations and policies.
+Contractors will comply with all applicable requirements of federal and state laws, executive orders, regulations and policies.

-[See UGMS Part III §__.14(a)(23).]

-Energy Policy and Conservation Act.
+Energy Policy and Conservation Act

 Requires compliance with mandatory standards and policies relating to efficiency which are contained in the state energy plan issued in compliance with the Energy Policy and Conservation Act (Public Law 94-163).

-[See 29 CFR §97.36(i)(13), 45 CFR §92.36(i)(13) and UGMS Part III §__.36(i)(13).]

-Authority:

-See authorities specifically identified in this Section.

-Last Update: April 1, 2014
+Last Update: October 1, 2023